barakasamuel/Worldly-Wonders/README.md

 - Technologies

 ## Description
-A single-page app to explore ancient and modern wonders of the world.
+This is a single-page app to explore ancient and modern wonders of the world.
 Users can search wonders using Wikipedia’s public Application Programing Interface (API), view a gallery, and discover fun facts.

 ## Setup Instructions
 1. Clone the repo,